VVhitehead/ExistentialistBear/Readme.md

 ### **Contributing**

 Feel free to contribute in any way.
+Submitting your own allegories, quotes...etcetera.
+Does not have to be consistent with the nihilist or existential like rhetoric.
+At this point anything goes from prose 2 even shitposting...and would be gr8ly appreciated..